top of page

 Despite the record unemployment numbers we are presently facing, there’s a significant chance that once the current health crisis inevitably recedes, people will return to their jobs.
 This leaves veterinary clinics in much the same hiring position they were in before the pandemic struck.
 As a result, many clinics will once again be turning to graduating students to fill their open roles.
 If you are among them, here are five steps to help your newest employees hit the ground running and get up to speed quickly.

-Get in their heads
+Get in Their Heads

 This is especially important for new graduates’ whose clinical rotations may have been abruptly halted due to COVID-19.
 As a result, their lack of hands-on, in-clinic experience may have them feeling unprepared.
 Others may feel confident in their clinical skills, but a little apprehensive about the soft skills they’ve yet to develop, such as leadership and conflict management.